SteveMuiyuro/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This command creates a file and writes a test inside it This script writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content This script duplicates the last line of the file
+This script deletes all the files with extension js